 Sciatica's (pronounced sigh-AT-eh-ka) hallmarks are pain and numbness that radiates down the leg, often below the knee.
 In nine out of 10 cases, sciatica is caused by a displaced disk in the lower spine.

 The best medicine is often patience — with some stoicism mixed in — because the pain often goes away, even if the problem disk does not.
 Researchers have found that the pain usually improves within a month.
-No one is quite sure why the pain subsides on its own, but it does.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date of last review on all articles.
-No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.
+Please note the date of last review or update on all articles.